 Office of Development and Alumni Engagement

-Vice President for Development and Alumni Engagement
+Vice President of Development and Alumni Engagement

-Amy leads Stetson’s philanthropy efforts as they pertain to sustainable giving and donor relations, special campaigns, and initiatives that engage donors in the life of the university.
+Amy leads Stetson’s philanthropy efforts as they pertain to sustainable giving and donor relations, development operations, special campaigns, and initiatives that engage donors in the life of the university.
 As a member of the development senior leadership team, Amy collaborates with colleagues – particularly faculty leadership and staff in Alumni Engagement, Admissions and Student Financial Planning, Student Affairs, Marketing, and Career Development – to instill a mission- and values-driven culture of philanthropy across the university’s four campuses.

 In this role, Amy and her team focus their efforts on developing and implementing data-driven strategies, tied to the university’s goals, that allow donors to make the impact they want to make – whether it’s through funding scholarships, academic programs or student-life experiences that change students’ lives and set them on a path of significance.
 Amy and her team use a mix of communication tools to tell stories that encourage ongoing support and share the value of these investments.

 A creative strategist with more than 20 years of experience in higher education, Amy previously served as vice president for marketing and communications at Stephens College for nearly seven years before joining Stetson in November 2012.
 In her 17 years at Stephens, a Missouri women’s college founded in 1833, she helped institute a turnaround marked by increased enrollment, enhanced public relations and partnerships, and revitalized academic and student programs.
 She led the creative direction of recruitment and fundraising campaigns, oversaw the 2007 comprehensive re-accreditation report and visit, served as college spokesperson, and chaired the 175th Anniversary committee.